Eleanor-Shellstrop/company_data/README.md

 The files to try the program are in the zip file `TRY_IT`.

-1. Download the repo or only the `TRY_IT` file, or clone.
+1. Download the repo `company_data` or clone.
-2. Save to location of your choice.
+2. Save to location of your choice on your machine.
 3. Extract all files from the zip folder `TRY_IT`.
-4. In your command line, navigate to the root folder in the repo.
+4. In your command line, navigate to the root folder `company_data`.
 5. Recommended: Create a virtual environment to run the program.
 6. Run the requirements: